Aadhav-G/vsd-sky130-physical-chip-design/README.md

 A Utilization Factor of 1 indicates that the area of the core is totally occupied and additional components cannot be added.
 An Aspect Ratio of 1 indicates that the core is square-shaped.

+  ### Pre-Placed Cells
+  A large circuit or netlist can be divided into 2 parts to simplify the connections.